 “Raleigh has made me more aware of the amounts of everyday resources—which most westerners take for granted—that I use in my life,” he says.
 “Watching women carry large buckets of water up steep hills numerous times per day really puts into perspective how lucky most of us are to have running water.
 And after being a part of a project that literally had a hand in planting over 100,000 trees, [it] shows how simple it is to be able to replant a tree when one is removed.”

 On a professional level, Freeman says that volunteering to photograph the Raleigh project allowed him to hone his photography skills and use them for a worthy cause.
 “I know my photos are being used to recruit more volunteers and to spread the message of how everyone has the ability to make a difference.”

 Raleigh International is a sustainable development charity working in Borneo, Costa Rica and Nicaragua, Nepal and Tanzania.
 They recruit, train and deploy young volunteers and volunteer managers on five, seven and ten week expeditions which are focused on sustainable, lasting change.
 Volunteers benefit from supported personal and professional development opportunities throughout their expedition, and a chance to explore some of the most beautiful, unexplored areas of the world on this challenging adventure.

-They are recruiting now for 2017 projects; you can find out more and apply here!
+You can find out more and apply here!

 Sponsored content disclosure: This is a paid article.
 The content was created by an advertiser and represents the views and opinions of the advertiser, who is responsible for all of the material contained in the article.
 Links are not endorsements by Verge Magazine.Add this article to your reading list